 ‘I obtained a Diploma in Teaching Mindfulness-based Interventions from the Mindfulness Centre In 2017.
 The training had a very strong focus on supported experiential learning in terms of personal practice and applying this to teaching others from a more authentic and embodied approach.
 Helen and Josephine fostered a warm and caring environment and there was a lightness and humour also to their teaching which helped us all to be our truest selves.
 Undertaking the course took considerable commitment and, exactly like the practice of mindfulness itself, was challenging at times, but the learning was extremely rich and life changing.
 I would do it again in a heartbeat!’

-Josephine Lynch M.A. and Helen Byrne M.A. are delighted to announce that the next 18 month professional training programme in teaching MBSR and MBCT will start in JULY 2018 and run to JANUARY 2020.
-This Training is now QQI accredited with a FETAC Award.
+The next 18 month professional training programme in teaching MBSR and MBCT will start in Autumn 2019 and run to early 2021.

-- To offer teacher training of the highest quality in line with best international practice and good practice guidelines.
-This includes teaching the skills to lead, facilitate and teach groups (pedagogy).
+- To offer teacher training of the highest quality in line with best international practice and good practice guidelines;

-- To cover all that is necessary and important – including the origins of mindfulness in contemplative traditions, contemporary therapeutic approaches, and the theory, practice and research which underpins recent mindfulness developments – in the preparation of teachers intending to work in this dynamic and exciting field
+- To cover all that is necessary and important in the preparation of teachers intending to work in this dynamic and exciting field;

-- To support trainee teachers in developing a deep understanding of the MBSR/MBCT curricula and how to teach them effectively, from the inside out
+- To support trainee teachers in developing a deep understanding of the MBSR/MBCT curricula from the inside out;

 - To provide a growing community of support for participants in this pioneering field.

-Programme Approach: There are 8 Components in this Training Programme:
+There are 9 Components in this Training Programme:

 - 2 x 4-day Residential Teacher Training Retreats

-- 7 non-residential weekend teaching blocks, 6 x 2 days and 1 x 3-day.
-[The non-residential blocks will be held almost entirely on Saturdays and Sundays, meeting every 2 months over the course of the training.
-This is to facilitate those who may be working Monday to Friday.
-For training dates see the Course Description].
+- 7 non-residential weekend teaching blocks.
+The non-residential blocks will be held on Saturdays and Sundays, meeting approximately every 2 months over the course of the training.
+Dates are posted below.

 - Apprenticeship-style teaching model with experienced MBSR/MBCT teacher.

-- Small seminar ‘pods’ to meet fortnightly by Skype, Zoom etc., for the duration of the programme.
+- Small seminar ‘pods’ to meet bi-monthly by Zoom for the duration of the programme.
 These are practice and study groups.

 The faculty includes highly experienced practitioners and teachers of mindfulness, both Irish and international, who are experts in the fields of teaching mindfulness-based interventions, the research behind them and the Eastern and Western psychologies underpinning them.

-Click Here to download a PDF of the Course Description
+Click Here to download a PDF of the course description for the October 2019 course.

 For expressions of interest or for more information please contact: email@example.com